What Is a System32 Folder? Should You Delete It? [SOLVED] - Qiling

 1. Do you need System32?

-Yes.
-System32 is the name of a folder used by Windows 11/10/8/7.
-The directory holds essential files that are crucial for the normal functioning of Windows, so it should never be deleted.
+System32 is a folder in Windows that holds essential files for the operating system's normal functioning, and it should never be deleted.

 2. Is there a way to reinstall System32?